 Gamida Cell Ltd. (NASDAQ: GMDA)

-Gamida Cell Ltd. is a multinational biotech company focused on developing cell therapies for blood cancers and blood disorders that require urgent medical attention.
+Gamida Cell Ltd. is a multinational biotech company focused on developing cell therapies for blood cancers and disorders requiring urgent medical attention.

 It currently has many products in the pipeline, including omidubicel, which is already in phase III clinical trial for treating hematologic or blood-related conditions, and phase II for managing aplastic anemia.